ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-Here is the signature of the module that the functor `Hashtbl.Make` expects:
+Here is the module's signature that the functor `Hashtbl.Make` expects:
 ```ocaml
 module type HashedType = sig
   type t